Christian Bethancourt not in lineup Sunday for Rays - NewsBreak

 numberfire.com

-Toronto Blue Jays outfielder Teoscar Hernandez is in the starting lineup for Friday's game against the Cleveland Guardians.
-Hernandez will start in right field on Friday and bat fourth versus right-hander Cal Quantrill and Cleveland.
-Raimel Tapia moves to the bench. numberFire's models project Hernandez for 11.9 FanDuel points on...
+Seattle Mariners catcher Cal Raleigh is in the starting lineup for Wednesday's game against the Los Angeles Angels.
+Raleigh will catch for right-hander George Kirby on Wednesday and bat eighth versus right-hander Touki Toussaint and the Angels.
+Curt Casali returns to the bench. numberFire's models project Raleigh for 9.8 FanDuel...

 numberfire.com